-Inna Danieli, LCSW
+Inna Danieli, LCSW, PsyA, MBA

 Anxiety is not a feeling, even though we all "feel" it once in a while.
-Although hopefully it is not experienced not daily (since it could be paralyzing or aggravating), anxiety is a symptom that provides us with an important alert mechanism that "something is off" in our life, and in our psyche.
+Although, hopefully it is not experienced daily (since it could be paralyzing or aggravating), anxiety is a symptom that provides us with an important alert mechanism that "something is off" in our life, and in our psyche.

 Couple therapy usually promotes communication among spouses.
 While verbal expression of your inner world seems to be the center of couple therapy for years, it represents only approximately 10% of human communication.
 How do we communicate then?

 We all heard this word.
-What does it actually mean to feel depressed? what kind of emotions are hidden behind the burdening fatigue, or endless agitation?
+What does it actually mean to "feel" depressed?
+What kind of emotions are hidden behind the burdening fatigue, or endless agitation?
 What is the value of depression and how does that feeling attempt to protect us?

 We often hear someone ask: "Are you still talking about something that happened 30 years ago?
-Move one!"
+Move on!"
 There is a reason that people do not move on as quickly as it is expected by others who weren't affected by the event or the relationship.
 This is one of the signs of a psychological trauma.

 The quality of our relationships are the very basic condition for our sense of satisfaction in life.
 Not only do we like to be surrounded by supportive, like-minded people; we simply can not survive alone.
 How do we improve our relationships?